What do Chinese university students really want from their oral English class with a foreign teacher?

 First, let me ask you a question.
 As an oral English teacher, if you had a group of students who are used to being lectured and who have difficulty 'thinking outside the box', what style of teaching would you use?

-In the public school system, sometimes you may be given a textbook but this is usually so dull and badly written that your students would get really bored if you were to teach them the content of the textbook.
+In the public school system, sometimes you may be given a textbook to use.
+However, this is usually so dull and badly written that your students would get really bored if you were to teach them the content of the textbook.

 So, instead you would give them lots of structured role-plays and model the sentences that you were trying to teach them, right?